pivotx/corebundle/Resources/doc/guide.md

     {{ ref('(target=mobile)?_page/frontpage') }}  creates a public url to the mobile frontpage in current language
     {{ ref('(t=mobile&l=nl)?_page/frontpage') }}  creates a public url to the Dutch mobile frontpage using shorthands

+The routing service will convert all these references to nice URL's as configured in the backend.
+The idea is that you will never ever have to change an internal route.
+Also, the routing system is quite smart about dynamic records and is context (theme/url-scheme and language) aware.

+    {{ ref('book/1') }}                           might create link as "/book/out-of-mind"
+    {{ ref(['book/',book.id]) }}                  if book.id is 1, it creates the same link
+    {{ ref(['(l=nl)?book/',book.id]) }}           might create link as "/boek/hersenschimmen"

 ### Theme.json file

+@todo Do this..